Skip to main content

 Precedence, etiquette and protocol

-The purpose of protocol is not to add unnecessary formality but to reduce confusion and ensure that people feel comfortable.
 The Lord-Lieutenant represents His Majesty The King.
-When the Lord-Lieutenant is attending an event in his official capacity in his own county, he should be received with the same degree of etiquette and protocol as any member of the Royal Family.
-Where the Lord-Lieutenant is unable to attend and he is represented by a Deputy Lieutenant, the same etiquette and protocol should be followed.
-The Lord-Lieutenant or his deputy should be met on arrival by the host.
+When the Lord-Lieutenant is attending an event in her official capacity in her own county, she should be received with the same degree of etiquette and protocol as any member of the Royal Family.
+Where the Lord-Lieutenant is unable to attend and she is represented by a Deputy Lieutenant, the same etiquette and protocol should be followed.

 The correct form of address for the Lord-Lieutenant is as follows:

-• Written: Mrs Beatrice Grant, His Majesty's Lord-Lieutenant of Worcestershire
+Written: Mrs Beatrice Grant, His Majesty's Lord-Lieutenant of Worcestershire.

-• Salutation: Dear Lord-Lieutenant
+Salutation: Dear Lord-Lieutenant.

-• In a speech: In the preamble the Lord-Lieutenant should be referred to as "Lord-Lieutenant".
+In a speech: In the preamble the Lord-Lieutenant should be referred to as "Lord-Lieutenant".
 A speech might begin "Lord-Lieutenant, Ladies and Gentlemen.."

-• Conversation: Mrs Grant should be initially addressed as "Lord-Lieutenant" and thereafter as "Mrs Grant".
+Conversation: Mrs Grant should be initially addressed as "Lord-Lieutenant" and thereafter as "Mrs Grant".

 Church services and seating